Tailored from £14,700 per couple excl. flights

 Perfect for newlyweds or any couple looking for luxurious romance and adventure, this Botswana Honeymoon takes you to the most enchanting destinations in the country, while staying in luxurious camps and lodges.

 You’ll begin your holiday in The Great Salt Pans, where you’ll disconnect from the world and get back to nature.
-Roam the Kalahari Desert and get up close with cheeky meerkat families.
+Roam the desolate pans and get up close with cheeky meerkat families from Camp Kalahari.

-Continue on to the Okavango Delta, where you’ll go cruising in a mokoro through lilly-covered lagoons, and retreat into an exclusive, adults-only camp, miles away from bustling modern life.
+Continue on to the Okavango Delta, where you’ll go cruising in a mokoro through lily-covered lagoons, and retreat into the exclusive, adults-only Kwara Camp, miles away from bustling modern life.

 You’ll end your holiday at the spectacular Victoria Falls, staying at a grand, historic property with a secret garden path that takes you straight to the falls.
 Swim in the Devil’s Pool, the world’s most extreme infinity pool, or get an adrenaline rush together with bungee jumping, white water rafting, or a microlight flight.